r-big-island/react-sample-app-101/README.md

 # LocalStrage

 This app stores its state (data) in localStrage to persist it even after re-load browsers.\
-Hence you've gotta click erase-buttons in the app so that you make sure your localStorage getting clean after testing.
+Hence you've gotta click erase-buttons in the app so that you make sure your localStorage getting clean after testing in case.